 If you’re considering dermal filler skin treatments before a big event like Christmas or a wedding, plan a month or two in advance.
 This gives you time to find the right cosmetic injector and time for your treated areas to heal before the big day.

-- Get dermal fillers at a botox or injectable party
+- Get dermal fillers at an injectable party

 Injectable parties are often performed by unqualified injectors and in unsanitary environments.
 This can result in complications or side effects, leaving you disappointed and embarrassed with the results.
 It’s also not uncommon for people to be enjoying themselves a little too much before, during and after the party.
 It’s advised not to drink alcohol at least 24 hours before and after the cosmetic procedure due to the blood-thinning and dehydration effects.